openbmc/openbmc/meta-arm/documentation/runfvp.md

 ## Running images with `runfvp`

-To build images with the FVP integration, the `fvpboot` class needs to be inherited.
+To build images with the FVP integration, the `fvpboot` image class needs to be inherited.
 If the machine does not do this explicitly it can be done in `local.conf`:

 ```
-INHERIT += "fvpboot"
+IMAGE_CLASSES += "fvpboot"
 ```

 The class will download the correct FVP and write a `.fvpconf` configuration file when an image is built.